baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

         status,
     })
 ```
-Because QueryResponse if just a Binary, all you need to do to create the QueryResponse is create an instance of your QueryAnswer enum and pass it to `to_binary` which will serialize it to a JSON string and then convert that to a Binary.
+Because QueryResponse is just a Binary, all you need to do to create the QueryResponse is create an instance of your QueryAnswer enum and pass it to `to_binary` which will serialize it to a JSON string and then convert that to a Binary.